dhense177/Modeling_Lung_Cancer_Risk/README.md

 * Try to explain negative-centered beta distributions for log radon and Median AQI variables

+* Use cross-validation (LOO, K-fold) to see how well estimates generalize (may be too few data points per county)

 * Combine strengths of both the state-level and county-level hierarchical models.
 I could try only using the state-level models on counties where there is sufficient data on other counties in the same state.
-I could also try using state-level grouping for certain model parameters and county-level grouping for others when calculating county-wide incidence estimates.
+I could also try using state-level grouping for certain model parameters and county-level grouping for others when calculating county-wide incidence estimates

-* I would  like to try analyzing other data related to lung cancer incidence (e.g. socioeconomic, other health factors)
+* Try analyzing other data related to lung cancer incidence (e.g. socioeconomic, other health factors)

-* In addition to standardizing the data by age and gender, it would be helpful to standardize by race/ethnicity as well, since this is a confounding variable that explains differences in incidence rates.
+* In addition to standardizing the data by age and gender, it would be helpful to standardize by race/ethnicity as well, since this is a confounding variable that explains differences in incidence rates

+* Look into Bayesian Deep Learning techniques

-* Lastly, in order to build a strong predictive model that could generalize well to other counties/years, it would be necessary to obtain unaggregated healthcare data with many more data points per county.
+* In order to build a strong predictive model that could generalize well to other counties/years, it would be necessary to obtain unaggregated healthcare data with many more data points per county

 If you have any questions about my project please email me at dhense177@gmail.com.